 But my favorite part of the filling is that I didn’t cook the chicken.
 Buying a rotisserie chicken is one of my favorite weeknight dinner hacks because it saves time.
-And since this recipe doesn’t need much chicken, I have leftovers I can throw in salad, soups or fried rice later in the week.
+And since this recipe doesn’t need much chicken, I have leftovers I can throw in salad, lemon chicken noodle soup or fried rice later in the week.

 And it’s good there’s leftover chicken because there won’t be leftovers of these enchiladas!!!!
 But don’t take my word for it… you have to make them to truly know their greatness!
 Scroll down and get the recipe–>